Healthdirect Free Australian health advice you can count on.

 Key facts

-• A hiatus hernia is when a part of the stomach pushes up through a hole in the diaphragm, and moves into the lower part of the chest.
+• A hiatus hernia is when a part of the stomach pushes up through a gap in your diaphragm, moving into the space in your chest.

-• Symptoms of a hiatus hernia can include heartburn, an acidic taste in the mouth, chest pain and shortness of breath.
+• Symptoms can include heartburn, chest pain and shortness of breath — but many people have no symptoms.

 What is a hiatus hernia?

-Hiatus hernias are classified into types, depending on which part of the stomach protrudes into the chest cavity:
+Hiatus hernias are classified into different types, depending on which part of the stomach pushes up through your diaphragm:

-• In sliding hiatus hernias, the upper part of the stomach (connected to the oesophagus, or 'food pipe') slides up into the chest through the diaphragm.
+• Sliding hiatus hernia — this is the most common type.
+The upper part of the stomach connected to the oesophagus slides into your chest through the diaphragm.

-• In paraesophageal hernias, a lower part of the stomach (not connected to the oesophagus) moves into the chest.
+• Paraesophageal hernia — a lower part of the stomach (that is not connected to the oesophagus) moves into your chest.

 What are the symptoms of a hiatus hernia?